 Cutthroat Lakes Trail is a 5.7 mile out and back trail located near Granite Falls, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible from July until October.
+The trail is primarily used for hiking and camping and is best used from July until October.
 Dogs are also able to use this trail.

 From Granite Falls, E (left) on Mountain Loop Highway for 18.2 miles.
 Right on FSR 4030 for 1.3 miles, Bear Right at fork taking FSR 4032 for 5.8 miles to trailhead at end of road.